List of Tohoku Initiatives

 Wasurenai - Never Forget - 3.11

 Dedicated effort to establish a trust fund for the expressed and specific intent to provide support to those affected by the tragic events on March 11th 2011 in Tohoku.
 By joining key leaders from Academic, Business and the Community at large: We propose to take all steps required - together - in order to get the best resources possible in place to enable their goals for the long-term challenges ahead.
-The need for domestic and international exchanges is clear.
-There has been significant good-will from global communities for Japan and there is much work needs to be done in the coming years, we will provide a platform to enable colaboration.
-The lessons learned in Japan from this disaster must be identified and shared for the benefit future calamities, here and abroad, with the spirit and purpose of this island nation.
-Wasurenai - We Will Never Forget.

 Based in: Tokyo